lalugue/VectorDrawable2Svg/README.md

 Additional improvement and modifications have been created

-This project has now been exported to Github as well
+Originally a fork in [Gitlab](https://gitlab.com/lalugue/VectorDrawable2Svg), this project has now been exported to Github as well.
+Future modifications and improvements will be added in this Github repository

 ## Usage
 Drop one or more android vector drawable onto this script to convert them to svg format.